Garbahare

-Garbahare (also: Garbaharey) (Garbaharey, Garbiharey, جربهاري) is the capital of Gedo, an administrative region in southern Somalia.
+Garbaharey (also: Garbahare) (Garbaharey, Garbiharey, جربهاري) is the capital of Gedo, an administrative region in southern Somalia.
 It is the third most populous city in the Gedo region after Bardera and Luuq.

 History

-During the Middle Ages, Garbahare and its surrounding area were part of the Ajuran Empire that governed much of southern Somalia and eastern Ethiopia, with its domain extending from Hobyo in the north, to Qelafo in the west, to Kismayo in the south.
+During the Middle Ages, Garbaharey and its surrounding area were part of the Ajuran Empire that governed much of southern Somalia and eastern Ethiopia, with its domain extending from Hobyo in the north, to Qelafo in the west, and Kismayo in the south.

-In the early modern period, the Garbahare area was ruled by the Geledi Sultanate.
+In the early modern period, the Garbaharey area was ruled by the Geledi Sultanate.
 The kingdom was eventually incorporated into the Italian Somaliland protectorate in 1910 after the death of its last Sultan Osman Ahmed in 1910.
 After independence in 1960, the city became the capital of Gedo region.

-Insecurity of the 1990s

-During much of the 1990s, the city of Garbahare was the seat of the Somali National Front militia in the early days of the civil war.
-Facing pressure from the local population, the militia left.
+Control by the SNF

+In June 1995, a meeting was held in Garbaharey attended by staff from the Dutch Embassy in Nairobi and diplomats from other Western countries.

+As of August 1996, it served as the headquarters of the Somali National Front (SNF).
+However, at that time, the group’s leader, Omar Haji Mohamed, had been held responsible for civilian casualties and was unable to return to Garbaharey.
+The Islamic militant group Al-Itihaad al-Islamiya attacked Garbaharey but failed to capture it.
+The Marehan, a sub-clan of the Darod, ruled the region.

+During the floods of October–November 1997, while the runways in the middle and lower reaches of the Juba River were unlandable, the runways at Garbaharey remained landable.
+ACT Alliance/Norwegian Church Aid (NCA) distributed relief supplies to Garbaharey, including 5 metric tons of rice, 2 metric tons of sugar, 2 metric tons of cooking oil, 40 rolls of plastic sheeting, 1,000 blankets, and 200 sets of cooking utensils.

+In December 1997, 49 metric tons of relief supplies were delivered to Garbaharey through three airdrops carried out by a C-130 transport aircraft based in Mombasa, Kenya.

+As of March 1998, an outbreak of cholera had been confirmed.
+The road from Bardere to Garbaharey was deemed impassable due to newly planted landmines.

+During the 1998 battle of Kismayo, the SNF deployed more than 300 fighters from Garbaharey.

+In September 1998, a leader of the Al-Itihad Islamic organization was killed in Garbaharey.
+The perpetrator was arrested by the SNF administration.